 How to Evolve

 Still unevolved, still relevant.
-Shellder's Eviolite bulk with a spread EV build EVs creates a defensive profile that punches above its stage.
+Shellder's Eviolite bulk with spread EVs creates a defensive profile that punches above its stage.
 Skilllink adds passive value.
 Liquidation gives it offensive presence.

 Best Build